Stev24/SelfAssessment/Skills/JavaScript.md

   - `Array`: 🖐️ used
   - `Map`: 🖐️ used
   - `Set`: 🖐️ used
-  - Weak collections
+  - Weak collections h
   - Typed arrays
-  - Mixins
+  - Mixins h
   - `Object.assign`: 🎓 known
 - Standard classes and namespaces
-  - `Proxy`
+  - `Proxy` h
   - `RegExp`: 🖐️ used
   - `Date`: 🖐️ used
   - `Math`: 🖐️ used